roitraining/ux-designers-training/operations-for-designers/labs/01-deploy-vm-with-agents.md

 ## Installing and testing the Monitoring agent
 Duration: 10

-1. In the `Monitoring agent status` column click **Not detected**.
+1. In the `Monitoring agent status` column, click **Not detected**.
 Read the information presented, then select **Install Agent**.
 A Cloud Shell window will launch.
 Accept the defaults and proceed through the installation.

 2. Once the installation completes, close the Cloud Shell window and the installation dialog.
 Wait a couple of minutes and refresh the page.
 What does the `Monitoring agent status` column now display?
 Repeat if the status is still pending.

-3. Select **Metrics Explorer**.
-Set the resource to **VM Instance**, for the metric enter **CPU load**, and select the one with the 1m visibility.
+3. Select **Metrics Explorer**, and set the resource to **VM Instance**.
+For the metric, enter **CPU load**, and select the one with the 1m visibility.
 Do you see any data?
 This is now being reported from inside the VM thanks to the agent, rather than from outside the VM thanks to Google owning the hardware.

 <!-- ------------------------ -->
 ## BONUS: Installing and testing the Logging agent